Fees, Payment & FAQ

 Cancellation Policy

 Contact me as soon as possible if you need to cancel/reschedule a session.
-If you cancel your appointment less than 24 hours before your scheduled therapy session, or less than 2 business days (M-F) before your assessment intake, you will be required to pay a late cancellation fee equivalent to my current hourly rate.
+If you cancel your appointment less than 24 hours before your scheduled appointment, you may be required to pay a late cancellation fee equivalent to my current hourly rate.

 No Surprises Act